rperce/intelshot/README.md

   run as many in parallel as you like.
 Don't get yourself banned for abusing the intel page, though.

-Finally, to run it, just do `phantomjs screenshot.js -c demo.json`, or whatever you named your json file.
+Finally, to run it, just do `phantomjs screenshot.js -c demo.json`.
 Enjoy your screenshots!

 If you only want a single screenshot to check your setup or whatever add `-f`.

 Coming Soon
 -----------
-* Multiple views in one configuration file
-* Output directory per view
 * Image cropping